 UVA Law will not notify students of the deadlines and requirements for each jurisdiction, but here are some useful resources for finding answers:

-- National Conference of Bar Examiners (NCBEX)
+- National Conference of Bar Examiners (NCBEX) (with drop-down menu to jusrisdictional websites)

 - ABA Comprehensive Guide to Bar Admissions Requirements